 Unfortunately, this isn’t always the case.
 According to a recent John Hopkins study, more than 250,000 people die from medical malpractice each year, making it the third-leading cause of death nationwide.
 Additionally, survivors of medical malpractice can be left with debilitating, lifelong injuries that drastically impact your quality of life.

 Get the experienced representation you and your family deserve.
-Call Mithoff Law today at 713-654-1122 or request a free consultation online.
+Call Mithoff Law today at 713-654-1122.

 “Mithoff, a Houston personal injury lawyer, is no stranger to winning big payoffs for large groups of people.
 He negotiated a $2.3 billion settlement with the tobacco industry for Harris and other counties, and he won $80 million for residents of a nursing home who were killed in a 2005 bus explosion while fleeing Hurricane Rita.”